schmoelder/diss/doc/06_operating_modes/flip_flop/flip_flop.md

 display(Markdown(overview))
 ```

-{numref}`flip-flop_simple_linear_auto-cycle_moo-pc_fig_obj` shows the evaluated objective function values as a function of both feed duration and the flip-flop delay times.
+{numref}`flip-flop_simple_linear_auto-cycle_moo-pc_fig_obj` shows the objective function values as a function of both feed duration and the flip-flop delay times.
 The optimal solutions and corresponding KPIs for all Pareto points are summarized in {numref}`flip-flop_simple_linear_auto-cycle_moo-pc_kpi`.
 The corresponding chromatograms are provided in {numref}`flip-flop_simple_linear_auto-cycle_moo-pc_fig_chrom`.
 The optimization results reveal well-defined optima for all performance indicators.
-When focusing on productivity maximization, the analysis identifies several characteristic operational behaviors.
-The process achieves extreme overloading conditions by operating at high feed volumes to maximize throughput.
+When focusing on productivity maximization, the process achieves extreme overloading conditions by operating at high feed volumes to maximize throughput.
-A touching band separation emerges where fast-eluting components exit the column first.
-Flow reversal then occurs before the slow components reach the original outlet.
+A touching-band separation emerges: fast-eluting components exit the column first, flow reversal occurs before the slow components reach the original outlet, and those components then elute from the original inlet with minimal waste.
-This causes the components to elute at what was originally the inlet (now functioning as the outlet), with minimal but non-zero waste fractions.
-It should be noted that the simple separation problem used here does not fully exploit the strengths of the flip-flop mode; a mixture with a larger spread in binding affinities would yield more characteristic results.
-This is a limitation of the chosen example rather than of the operating mode or the framework itself.
+The simple separation problem used here does not fully exploit the strengths of the flip-flop mode; a mixture with a larger spread in binding affinities would yield more characteristic results, as this is a limitation of the chosen example rather than of the operating mode or the framework itself.

 ```{glue:figure} moo_fig_obj
 :name: flip-flop_simple_linear_auto-cycle_moo-pc_fig_obj